JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/polymorphic-serialization-in-swift.md

 Notice how we can only create the 2 values of the enumeration `success` and `failure` but we can put so much more information inside of them!?

 We're going to define our own enumeration with associated values in a minute.
-Before we get there though, let's create 2 different item types that could be represented in the Inventory API.
+Before we get there though, let's create 2 different item types that are represented in the JSON response from the Inventory API.

 <br/>